 The tipping point

-The tipping point, as shown in the novel, happens when a minor change causes the growth of a large effect, which is also referred to as a pin of great sensitivity.
-When anything shows signs of being contagious, it is said to be ‘on the verge of tipping’.
-Furthermore, the tipping point is noticed when a big event is about to occur, causing everything else to shift.
-The principle of the dramatic moment governs this.
-As a result, if the dramatic moment presents itself, the tipping point is only around the corner.The basis of stickiness is the capacity of a message to make an impact.
+The ability of a message to have an impact is the foundation of stickiness.
 As such, it becomes difficult for such a message to be forgotten.
-“The Stickiness Factor says that there are specific ways of making a contagious message memorable” (Gladwell 31).
+The Stickiness Factor says that there are specific ways of making a contagious message memorable (Gladwell 31).
 The presentation and structuring of the information determines the level of impact that the information will make.
-One television commercial that depicts the element of stickiness is the MacDonald’s commercial that came with the slogan “I’m loving it.”
-The commercial was also a song by a renowned artist, Justin Timberlake, which could be the reason why the advertisement stuck for a long time.
+One television commercial that depicts the element of stickiness is the MacDonald's commercial that came with the slogan "I'm loving it."
+The commercial was also a song by a renowned artist, Justin Timberlake which could be the reason why the advertisement stuck for a long time.

 My belief is that the environment considerably affects the characters and intelligence of human beings.
 In my position, I acknowledge the role of attunement in the environment as a result of the importance it plays in relaying signals and warnings.
 The appropriate environmental factors ensure that we have both physical and psychological comfort.
 As a result, it is evident that the environment tends to affect human behavior.
-Additionally, the environment can influence the mood of an individual in that rooms that are well lit and organised can improve sleep outcomes.
+Additionally, the environment can influence the mood of an individual in that rooms that are well lit and organized can improve the sleep outcomes.

 Question 6

 Word of mouth is a useful and valuable process that allows products to circulate.
-In this way, most people tend to believe the suggestions of their friends and family as compared to other modes of advertising.
+In this way, most people tend to believe the suggestions of their friends and family as compared to the other modes of advertising.
 Word of mouth has the reinforcing effect that can evoke emotion which is consistent with creating value.
-Additionally, apart from just creating the buzz, word of mouth also facilitates sharing of valuable information that will then lead to unique customer experiences.
+Additionally apart from just creating the buzz word of mouth also facilitates sharing of valuable information that will then lead to unique customer experiences.
 In this regard, products mainly circulate as a result of their merit and their impact on the customers.

 Question 7

-Connectors are identified as individuals who know many people and have the unique gift of distributing relevant information to a vast numbers of people.
-“Connectors are important for more than simply the number of people they know” (Gladwell 52).
+Connectors are identified as individuals who know many people and have the unique gift of distributing relevant information to vast numbers of people.
+Connectors are important for more than simply the number of people they know (Gladwell 52).
 As a result, connectors play a major role in propagating a trend.
 Careers that connectors possess are related to always referring people to the right experts and services to solve their problems.
 Also, such people are likely to be found in networking platforms.
-They possess the skills of being able to connect with people and make acquaintances.
+They possess the skills of being able to connect with people make acquaintances.

 Question 8

 A maven ought to have knowledge of different expertise sectors.
-Therefore, it would be difficult if an individual aspires to accumulate knowledge of only one sector.
-A maven is likely to be frustrated if he or she lacks information in a particular aspect.
-However, just like experts, the mavens may specialise in accumulating knowledge on one subject, but they tend to share this information with other people.
-“Mavens are really information brokers, sharing and trading what they know” (Gladwell 75).
-Such a person ought to possess information that others do not and, therefore, be on the frontline of effecting change in a particular aspect.
+Therefore, it would be difficult if an individual aspires to accumulate knowledge on only one sector.
+A maven is likely to be frustrated if they lack information in a particular aspect.
+However, just like experts, the mavens may specialize in accumulating knowledge of one subject, but they tend to share this information with other people.
+Mavens are really information brokers, sharing and trading what they know (Gladwell 75).
+Such a person ought to possess information that others do not and therefore be on the frontline of effecting change in a particular aspect.

 Question 9

 A good salesperson should be capable of persuading people on an upcoming project or idea.
-Such people should not only sell things that they mean to, but rather services, products, and ideas should sell without the intention of the salesperson.
-The salesmen’s are attracted to the chase of convincing other people to buy their ideas and products.
-Sometimes, salespeople have the capacity to persuade an individual to buy others items that they did not intend to buy in the first place.
-For this reason, one can easily purchase products not because they require them, but because of the resilience of the sales person.
+Such people should not only sell things that they mean to, but rather services products and ideas should sell without the intention of the salesperson.
+The salesmen's are attracted to the chase of convincing other people to buy their ideas and products.
+Sometimes salespeople have the capacity to persuade an individual to buy others items that they did not intend to buy in the first place.
+For this reason, one can easily purchase products not because they require them but because of the resilience of the sales person.

 Question 11